 mv command in Linux to rename a file by referencing the file you want to rename, followed by the new name.

-mv file.txt ./newdirectory mv file.txt newname.txt mv -r /directorytomove /newdirectory
+mv file.txt ./newdirectory mv file.txt newname.txt mv /directorytomove /newdirectory

-touch command will either update the last modified timestamp of the specified file(s) or creates the files if they don’t already exist.
+touch command will either update the last modified timestamp of the specified file(s) or create the files if they do not already exist.

 Files created using the

 This command is useful for those who want to create a file but have no data to store at its time of creation.

 For more information on using the touch command, be sure to check out our in-depth guide.

 cat command is short for “concatenate” and has various functions.

 First, you can use the